 The coffin is moved behind some curtains.

 You will not see it again.

-The body and the coffin are burnt to ashes in a very hot fire.
+The body and the coffin are burned to ashes in a very hot fire.

-The family can ask to have ashes in a special jar.
+The family are given ashes in a special jar.

 The ashes can be buried or put somewhere special.